 includes three main sections: 1).
 A statement of the problem or

 opportunity 2).
 Analysis of root causes and driving forces 3).
 Proposed

 solution and implementation best practices.

-Royalty-free use license is granted for educational
+Royalty-free use license is granted for educational (non-commercial)

 required for consulting and commercial publishing.